bmokrytz/LinkVault/README.md

 ### Motivation

 My motivation behind creating LinkVault was to gain backend development experience and exposure to a tech stack that I was not familiar with.
-This is my first project with TypeScript and AWS Lambda and it provided me with valuable experience to carry forward.
+This project gave me valuable experience with TypeScript, AWS Lambda, and building a full-stack application with a React frontend.

 ### Features